-Other income (expense), net was \$18.3 million of expense in 2016, compared to \$32.7 million of expense in 2015.
-The decrease in expense primarily reflects a decrease of \$18.4 million in foreign-currency charges, partially offset by a \$7.7 million increase in interest expense primarily due to the convertible debt that we issued in the second quarter of 2016.
+Other income (expense), net for 2017 was \$8.9 million of expense compared to \$18.3 million of expense in 2016.
+This decrease in expense reflects a 2016 foreign currency translation expense of \$11.1 million that resulted primarily from the strengthening of the Japanese yen against the U.S. dollar and its impact on our Japanese yen-denominated debt and liabilities.
+The year-over-year decrease caused by this 2016 expense was partially offset by a \$6.6 million increase in interest expense in 2017, primarily due to the convertible notes that we issued in June 2016.